Ivan Bagramyan

 Bagramyan was the second non-Slavic military officer, after Latvian Max Reyter, to become a commander of a front.
 He was among several high-ranking Armenian officers serving in the Soviet Army during the war.
 Bagramyan's experience in military planning as a chief of staff allowed him to distinguish himself as a capable commander in the early stages of the Soviet counter-offensives against Nazi Germany.
 He was given his first command of a unit in 1942, and in November 1943 received his most prestigious command as the commander of the 1st Baltic Front.

 He did not immediately join the Communist Party after the consolidation of the October Revolution, becoming a member only in 1941, a move atypical for a Soviet military officer.
 After the war, he served as a deputy of the Supreme Soviets of the Latvian Soviet Socialist Republic and Armenian Soviet Socialist Republic and was a regular attendee of the Party Congresses.
 In 1952, he became a candidate for entry into the Central Committee and, in 1961, was inducted as a full member.
 For his contributions during the war, he was widely regarded as a national hero in the Soviet Union, and continues to hold such esteemed status among Armenians and Russians today.

 Early life

-Ivan Khristoforovich Bagramyan was born on in what was then Yelizavetpol, Russian Empire.
+Ivan Khristoforovich Bagramyan was born on in Yelizavetpol, a city then part of the Russian Empire and now part of Azerbaijan.
 His parents, Mariam and Khachatur Bagramyan, were ethnic Armenians originally from the village of Chardakhlu.
 Bagramyan's paternal grandfather came from the village of Koti.
 While Bagramyan's father went to work all day at the local railway station, his mother stayed at home to take care of her seven children.
 Bagramyan's parents decided to enroll him at a recently opened local two-year school because they could not afford to send him to the local gymnasium.

 Graduating in 1912, Bagramyan, whom everyone affectionately called Vanya, followed his father and his brothers in a path in rail work, attending the three-year railway technical institute located in Tiflis.
 He graduated with honors and was slated to become a railway engineer within a few years when events in World War I changed his life.